 1) Clarify your Business Lines and Scope

 Vietnam’s accession to the WTO required that the nation opened its economy to foreign investment in a wide range of business lines.
-The majority of tech startups will target ‘software development’ or ‘consulting’ business lines.
+Furthermore, the majority of tech startups will target ‘software development’ or ‘consulting’ business lines.
 Applications for these business lines are relatively straight-forward.

 However, some business lines remain restricted to foreigners in Vietnam (for example, real estate and finance).
 Some of these other fields remain subject to case-by-case review or conditional approvals (eg. trading), caps on foreign ownership (eg. tourism) or require licenses and/or sub-licenses (eg. F&B).